Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework

 \section{Myocardial tissue model}

-The generic constitutive framework introduced in Section~\ref{subsec:Constitutive Model} is now specialized to represent the behavior of myocardial tissue as a mixture.
-In the following sections, we briefly summarize the key morphological characteristics of the myocardium and its principal structural constituents.
-In Subsection \ref{subsubsec:Myocardial tissue mixture constitutive model}, we define the strain energy density functions associated with each constituent.
-The choice of the initial set of constitutive parameter used in the model is specified in Subsection \ref{subsubsec:Parameter Identification}.
-Subsection \ref{subsubsec:constituent_mass_change} outlines the evolution equations governing mass growth for each myocardial constituent, including mechanically-driven stimuli acting as the G\&R driving factors are specified.
+In the following subsections, the generic constitutive framework introduced in Subsec. \ref{subsec:Constitutive Model} is specialized for myocardial tissue.
+We briefly summarize the key morphological characteristics of the myocardium and its principal structural constituents.
+In Subsec. \ref{subsubsec:Myocardial tissue mixture constitutive model}, we define the strain energy density functions associated with each constituent.
+The choice of the initial set of constitutive parameter used in the model is specified in Subsec. \ref{subsubsec:Parameter Identification}.
+Subsection \ref{subsubsec:constituent_mass_change} outlines the evolution equations governing mass growth for each constituent, and the mechanically-driven stimuli acting as the G\&R driving factors are specified.
 The growth deformation gradient tensor is introduced in Subsec. \ref{subsubsec:Myocardial tissue growth}, and is formulated to capture the eccentric remodeling pattern observed at the organ level under VO conditions.